Updated November 2, 2024

 It also gives you the first set of 50 checks free.
 While this is really good for a business checking account, it doesn't beat BlueVine's 2 free checkbooks per year.

 Axos also has a Small Business Interest Checking account with a decent APY.
 But this account has $5,000 minimum average daily balance requirement to waive the monthly service fee.
-And in exchange for interest, you don't get 2 free wires and there's a transaction limit.
+And in exchange for interest, you don't get 2 outgoing domestic wire fee reimbursements and there's a transaction limit.

-Bluevine vs Axos takeaway: Axos's Basic Business Checking account offers good features like unlimited ATM fee rebates, free cash deposits, and 2 free wires.
+Bluevine vs Axos takeaway: Axos's Basic Business Checking account offers good features like unlimited ATM fee rebates, free cash deposits, and 2 outgoing domestic wire fee reimbursements.
 But if your main priority is earning interest, BlueVine is still better.

 You can create unlimited envelopes to set aside funds for different expenses.
 You can set up rules to automatically move a set amount or percentage of payments into your envelopes.